 The Three Most Popular Sports for Sports Bettors In Louisiana

-Any sportsbooks in Louisiana will let you place wagers on a variety of sporting activities.
-The most popular will undoubtedly be the NFL, the NBA, and the MLB.
+Any sportsbook in Louisiana will let you place wagers on a variety of sporting activities.
+The most popular are the NFL, the NBA, and the MLB.

 Louisiana Sports Betting Timeline

 The push for sports betting legalization in Louisiana started in November 2020, when the vote for legal sports wagering appeared on the state’s presidential election ballot.
 The vote asked Louisiana’s parishes to either approve or deny the construction of sportsbook operations within their territories.